ptrkrysik/multi-rtl/README.md

-Multi-rtl
+Multi-RTL
 ==================
-`Multi-rtl` is a GNU Radio block that transforms cheap multiple `RTL-SDR` receivers into multi-channel receiver.
+`Multi-RTL` is a GNU Radio block that transforms cheap multiple `RTL-SDR` receivers into multi-channel receiver.

-`Multi-rtl` is the first software solution that enables synchronous reception with each channel based on a `RTL-SDR` receiver tuned to a different central frequency.
+`Multi-RTL` is the first software solution that enables synchronous reception with each channel based on a `RTL-SDR` receiver tuned to a different central frequency.
 The synchronization is done automatically and in software - without the need for any additional electronical hardware.

 Mailing list
 ============
-Current Multi-rtl project's mailing list address is following:
+Current Multi-RTL project's mailing list address is following:

-multi-rtl@googlegroups.com
+Multi-RTL@googlegroups.com

 To join the group with any e-mail addres (google account is not required) use this link: